IamFLaME03/Odin_Projects/README.md

 An interactive and responsive implementation of the classic Tic Tac Toe game, developed with modular JavaScript, HTML, and CSS.

 ## 10. [Restaurant-page](https://iamflame03.github.io/Odin_Projects/)
+A responsive and dynamic restaurant webpage built with HTML, CSS, and JavaScript.
+This project utilizes npm and Webpack for modular development and efficient bundling.